ohbm/hackathon2020/logistics.md

 <h6 style="padding-top: 50px">Open to volunteers</h6>

 {% collapse Project monitor %}
 Project monitors play an essential role in guiding project leads to comply with Brainhack project guidelines and set minimal documentation to make their project more welcoming to new members.
-In the weeks preceding the brainhack, project monitors will review submitted projects and make sure that they are set up following brainhack project setup guidelines.
+Before the brainhack, project monitors will review submitted projects and make sure that they are set up following brainhack project setup guidelines.
 Then during the brainhack they can provide support and especially help project leaders who might feel a bit lost if it is their first time managing a team.